itzDJ/cybersecurity-writeups/overthewire/bandit.md

 - if a connection is made, paste the password for current level and click enter
 - repeat until an RSA private key is returned
 - save that key to host machine and modify permissions to `chmod 600` just like level 13

+## level 17
+### problem
+There are 2 files in the homedirectory: passwords.old and passwords.new.
+The password for the next level is in passwords.new and is the only line that has been changed between passwords.old and passwords.new
+### solution
+- run: `diff passwords.old passwords.new`
+- output shows the files only differ on one line
+- first string is from old file; second string is from new file (second is password for next level)